Google Pay (mobile app)

-Google Pay, also known as GPay, is a mobile payment application developed by Google.
+Google Pay is a mobile payment application developed by Google.
 It allows users to make payments via smartphones using methods such as the Unified Payments Interface (UPI) in India and PayNow in Singapore.
 The app supports peer-to-peer (P2P) transfers, in-store payments via NFC, online purchases, and bill payments.

 History

 Tez and rebranding

 Google Pay was originally launched in India as Tez in September 2017, built on the UPI system.
 In August 2018, it was rebranded as Google Pay to unify Google's payment platforms across global markets.
 The new app retained UPI features while adding broader payment capabilities.

 Expansion

 After success in India, Google Pay expanded to countries including Singapore and the United States.
 A revamped app was launched in the U.S. in 2020 but was later discontinued in June 2024 in favor of Google Wallet.
-As of September 2024, the app remains active in India and Singapore.
+As of May 2026, the app remains active in India and Singapore.